LudumDare/ludumdare.com/content/faq/README.markdown

+# The Ludum Dare FAQ and Knowledge Base
+yay

+**NOTE:** The knowledge base should only contain articles and FAQ's about the Ludum Dare event and website(s).
+Generally speaking question about making games should go in the appropriate section of the [Jammer Academy](https://jammer.academy) knowledge base.
+In cases where it is tool _and_ Ludum Dare specific, it can be included here.

-# How to add new FAQ articles
+# How to add new articles
 Create a new `.md` file in the `/content/faq/` folder.

 File names should only contain lower case letters, numbers, and dashes.
-The article slug (URL) of will be the file name.
+The article slug (URL) of the article will be the file name.
 For example, `best-practices.md` will get published at `ludumdare.com/faq/best-practices/`.

 A simple article should be structured as follows.